 In Matthew 28:19-20, Jesus confirms and expands his earlier statement by commanding his followers to make disciples, baptizing and teaching them.
 Fulfilling this Great Commission entails bringing converts into church membership.
 Why do we say that?
 Because part of the Great Commission is a command to baptize.
 Now, Holy Spirit baptism adds us to the invisible church (1 Cor.
 12:13).
 However, teachings advise that we should not to keep our salvation invisible, and therefore, we teachings advise us to express it outwardly (Rom.
 10:9-10).
 Water baptism outwardly and visibly symbolizes this invisible reality.

 Christ commands baptism.
 Thus, he commands us to join a church.
-He wants our relationship to Him to be honest and observable (Matt.
+He wants our relationship with Him to be honest and observable (Matt.
 10:32).

 Spiritual Milestones: Make Apostles My Church Home!